avalon60/OraTAPI/README.md

 The Add and Update options cause the `conn_mgr` to enter an interactive dialog mode.

-When creating or editing a saved connection, you may optionally provide a wallet ZIP path.
-OraTAPI extracts the wallet to a temporary directory at runtime and uses the aliases from that wallet's `tnsnames.ora`.
+When creating or editing a saved connection, you may provide either a wallet ZIP path or an extracted wallet directory.
+OraTAPI extracts ZIP files to a temporary directory at runtime and uses aliases from the wallet's `tnsnames.ora`.
+A wallet directory is used read-only.
+Thin mode requires `ewallet.pem`; thick mode requires `cwallet.sso`.

 Synopsis: